CKrawczyk/DISCnet_workshop/docs/source/good_coding_practices.md

 ### Configuring your linter

 While `flake8` is a great starting point, it is just that, a starting point.
 PEP 8 should be used as a guideline for your projects style and if there are any rules you don't agree with you are free to turn them off.
-While this can be configured globally on your local computer, I would recommend doing at the project level inside your code's `setup.cfg` file.
+While this can be configured globally on your local computer, I would recommend doing at the project level inside your code's `.flake8` file.
 By doing it at the project level your choice of style rules will be saved **inside the project** for all developers to see and use.

 In particular, the `flake8` rules [W503](https://www.flake8rules.com/rules/W503.html) and [W504](https://www.flake8rules.com/rules/W504.html) are the exact opposite of each other, so one of them must be ignored.
 Within this project I have already set up the `flake8` configuration in the `.flake8` file so it will:

 - ignore the project configuration folders (.git, docs, etc...)
 - Set the max line length to 120
 - Turn off rule `W503`
-- Turn off `BLK100` (flake-black, black is an optional set of rules we are not going to be using)
+- Turn off `BLK100` (flake-black is an optional set of rules we are not going to be using)

 ```{note}
 [Black](https://black.readthedocs.io/en/stable/) is a code auto-formatter.
 It will take the code you have written, and where possible, make it follow a consistent style.
 By construction it **is not** configurable and **is** very opinionated.
 If you like the [style it produces](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html) feel free to use it.